antmicro/topwrap/docs/source/advanced_options.md

 More information about this example can be found [here](https://antmicro.github.io/topwrap/examples.html#pwm)

-(advanced-options-CLI)=
 ## Command Line Interface (CLI)

 Topwrap has a couple of CLI only functions that expand on the functionality offered by the GUI.

-(advanced-options-CLI-generating-ip-yamls)=
 ### Generating IP core description YAMLs

-You can use Topwrap to generate IP core description YAMLs from HDL sources to use in your `project.yml`.
+You can use Topwrap to generate IP core description YAMLs from HDL sources for use in your own `project.yaml`.
-To learn more about project and core YAMLs, check the {ref}`design description <design-description>` and {ref}`design-description-ip-description`<design-description-ip-description>`
+To learn more about project and core YAMLs, check the [](description_files.md#design-description) and [](description_files.md#ip-description-files)

 ```
 python -m topwrap parse HDL_FILES
 ```

-In HDL source files, ports that belong to the same interface (e.g. wishbone or AXI), often have a common prefix, which corresponds to the interface name.
+In HDL source files, ports that belong to the same interface (e.g. `wishbone` or `AXI`) often have a common prefix, which corresponds to the interface name.
 If the naming convention is followed in the HDL sources, Topwrap can also divide ports into user-specified interfaces, or automatically deduce interface names when generating YAML files:

 ```
 python -m topwrap parse --iface wishbone --iface s_axi HDL_FILES